Motion and Sports Analysis Lab

 - Slipped capital femoral epiphysis

-Impact of Motion Analysis
+Impact of Motion Analysis for Walking Problems

-The impact of gait analysis is dramatic:
+The benefits of gait analysis are profound:

 - Pre-operative motion analysis results in changes to surgical plans for nearly 90% of children evaluated in the motion lab.